There comes a time in every pet parent’s life where one of their cats gets themselves in a mess.

 When you combine these two facts you quickly realize that human shampoo would easily burn and/or dry out your cat’s skin and fur, which can potentially cause longterm problems such as a cat who rips out their own hair.

 Longterm skin problems have been linked to a lower immune defence as it becomes easier for bacteria to cause infections due to the open sores/skin.
 It is extremely important to allow our cats to clean themselves regularly, versus taking over for them.
-In circumstances where we have to intervene, it is important to make sure that the products we use are as close to the pH of cat’s saliva and that the product has all natural ingredients that aren’t considered toxic towards cats.
+In circumstances where we have to intervene, it is important to make sure that the products we use are as close to the pH of the cat’s saliva and that the product has all-natural ingredients that aren’t considered toxic towards cats.

-On that note: all natural does not immediately equal good.
+On that note: all-natural does not immediately equal good.
 Cats are allergic to a number of ingredients that aren’t harmful to dogs or humans, which is why you need to be extra safe when using products that aren’t marketed or branded towards cats.
 If you are ever concerned if your cat is allergic to an ingredient you can check the ASPCA to make sure it is not toxic.